IsRonnin/IsRonnin/README.md

 - 👋 Hi, I’m @IsRonnin
 - 👀 I’m interested in  Neoro Nets, like YOLO or Tenserflow and coding websites.
 - 🌱 I’m currently learning  Python, html, css, Arduino,
-- 📫 How to reach me VASHE.VASH@ya.ru
+- 📫 How to reach me VASHE.VASH@ya.ru Or artemvasenko09@mail.ru

 <!---
 IsRonnin/IsRonnin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.